outaagunga/documentation/strategy.md

 ### 📌 STEP 8 — Review After the Trade
 * ☐ Did I trade only at the edges?
-* ☐ Did I wait for Stoch RSI + candle confirmation?
+* ☐ Did I wait for RSI + candle confirmation?
 * ☐ Did I avoid trading in the middle?
 * ☐ Did I follow SL/TP rules?